motine/grundstein/generators/vagrant/README.Development.md

 ## Vagrant

 This project uses [Vagrant](https://www.vagrantup.com/) to ramp up the development environment.
-This means, that all dependencies for the project are installed in a virtual machine ([Fedora](https://getfedora.org/) 23).
+This means, that all dependencies for the project are installed in a virtual machine (Ubuntu).
 After a little wait for the initial processing of that virtual machine, you run the project within this machine.

 Vagrant helps managing this VM, so we have a replicable environment no matter where.
 It: